 Add spinach, ¼ tsp. salt, and a pinch of pepper and cook until spinach is wilted, 1 minute.

 Transfer vegetables to a plate.
 Keep pan over medium-high heat.

 Make the Sauce

-Return pan used to cook vegetables to medium-high heat.
-Add marinara, cream, reserved pasta water, half the garlic (reserve remaining for garlic bread), ½ tsp. salt, and a pinch of pepper.
+Add marinara, cream, reserved pasta cooking water, half the garlic (reserve remaining for garlic bread), ½ tsp. salt, and a pinch of pepper to hot pan.

 Bring to a rolling boil and boil 1 minute.
-Rolling means more than a few bubbles; a rolling boil means water is boiling vigorously, 20-30 seconds.
+Rolling means more than a few bubbles; a rolling boil means water is boiling vigorously.

 Remove from burner.

 Assemble the Lasagna

 Stir pasta, vegetables, and Parmesan into pan with sauce.
 Top with mozzarella.